oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 #### ##subsubsubsec Requesting Stream Properties

-If the property being requested has type `Edm.Stream` (see [OData-URL #odata-url-conventions#AddressingaProperty]), the media type of the response is the media type of the stream, subject to content type negotiation based on the [`Accept`](#HeaderAccept) header of the request.
+If the property being requested has type `Edm.Stream` (see [OData-URL, section #odata-url-conventions#AddressingaProperty]), the media type of the response is the media type of the stream, subject to content type negotiation based on the [`Accept`](#HeaderAccept) header of the request.
 The response body is the octet-stream that represents the raw